Buy Now Pay Later Ecommerce Stores

 Buy now, pay later (BNPL) lets customers shop without having to pay when they buy.
 It works with the help of Pay Later providers, who sometimes perform a soft credit check (or not!) and then finance the shopper in the form of a small, interest-free loan.

 Offering customers more diverse payment options is generally a good thing, as it can make them more likely to check out, although not so many that it leads to choice paralysis.
 This is especially true of purchasing options that need no deposit upfront.
-BNPL is one of the payment methods growing in popularity in Australia, going from 3% of all eCommerce payments in 2018 to 8% in 2019, according to the Global Payments Report 2020 by Worldpay from FIS.
+BNPL is one of the payment methods growing in popularity, going from 3% of all eCommerce payments in 2018 to 8% in 2019, according to the Global Payments Report 2020 by Worldpay from FIS.

 But should merchants offer Buy now, pay later?
 These are the important points to consider when making the decision…

-The main BNPL providers in Australia can be added to eCommerce stores built on Magento, BigCommerce, Shopify Plus and Salesforce Commerce Cloud eCommerce platforms, among others.
+The main BNPL providers can be added to eCommerce stores built on Magento, BigCommerce, Shopify Plus and Salesforce Commerce Cloud eCommerce platforms, among others.
 To activate any of these Buy now, pay later services, download the app from your eCommerce platform’s App store.

 Alternatively, you can visit the BNPL service’s own website directly, or contact an eCommerce digital service provider for help.